Photosynthesis in Biology

 How does Photosynthesis occur

 When the sunlight and carbon dioxide is absorbed by the leaves and the water and minerals reach the leaves, a chemical reaction occurs called photosynthesis.
-Due to this reaction the water molecules break down into hydrogen and oxygen.
-The hydrogen and the carbon dioxide is then turned into carbohydrates i.e. glucose.
+Due to this reaction, the water molecules break down into hydrogen and oxygen.
+The hydrogen and the carbon dioxide are then turned into carbohydrates i.e. glucose.
 This process is powered by sunlight.
 The glucose is used as food by the plant and it is sent to its various parts through a tissue called phloem.

 The process of photosynthesis can be reduced to the following equation: